KTanAug21/fly.io-livewire-snippets/README.md

 Deploy your Laravel-Livewire app in a jiffy with [Fly.io](https://fly.io/docs/laravel/), wherever your users may be!

-I finally deployed mine close to me in my own little space: https://ktan-app.fly.dev/, up in [Fly.io](https://fly.io/).
+I finally deployed mine close to me in my own little space: https://ktan-app.fly.dev/, up in [Fly.io](https://fly.io/) :heartbeat:

 ## Set up